kmandalas/webclient-showcase/README.md

 # webclient-showcase
-In this article we conduct a survey to help someone begin with Reactive Microservices based on the Spring framework.
-We combine material from various official and 3rd party sources along with hints and lessons learned from developing a real-world application.
+In this article we conduct a survey about developing Reactive Microservices based on the Spring framework.
+We combine material from various official and 3rd party sources along with hints and lessons learned from personal experience developing a real-world application.
 The goal is to present the benefits and the capabilities but also the limitations and challenges from adopting such technology.

 We will present all these while building a demo project showing various applications of Spring WebFlux &amp; WebClient in a Microservices setup.
 We will follow a business problem-solution approach to make things more realistic.
-This is not intended to cover the majority of the reactive APIs but should be enough to give you a good idea what lies ahead if you enter this domain.
+This is not intended to cover the majority of the reactive APIs but should be enough to give you a good idea what lies ahead if you enter this domain and the learning curve required.

 ## Introduction/scope